-You might say “yes, of course,” but imagine that you start an online business today, and tomorrow, you get thousands of clients, OK, let’s make
+You might say “yes, of course,” but imagine that you start an online business today, and tomorrow, you get a thousand clients.
+OK, let’s make

 If you’re a one-man army you probably don’t need 100,000 customers.
-If you want to escape the modern struggles and the busy atmosphere at your current job, I bet you don’t want 16 hours working days, 7 days in the week, 365 days of the year.
+If you want to escape the modern struggles and the busy atmosphere of your current job, I bet you don’t want 16 hours working days, 7 days in a week, 365 days of the year.
 You will want to expand, yes, but at a certain point where it will be comfortable and still fun – like when you got your first order.

 A lot of people think that they need thousands of customers to make a living doing what they love.
-In reality, you need around a 1,000 true fans.
+In reality, you need only 1,000 true fans.
 If a thousand people give you $10 each month for what you offer, your product, service, book, whatever, you will have $10,000 a month.
 I believe that’s a good salary for a small business owner.

-You don’t really need an office.
-You don’t really need $50,000 to start.
-You don’t really need a PR firm or a professional web designer to create your logo – you can draw something on Paint for a start.
+You don’t need an office.
+You don’t need $50,000 to start.
+You don’t need a PR firm or a professional web designer to create your logo – you can draw something on Paint for a start.
 You don’t even need a retail store, you can start by selling stuff online.
-You don’t even need people to answer emails or pick up the phone, you can do all these things by yourself.
+You don’t need people to answer emails or pick up the phone, you can do all these things by yourself.

-Don’t Postpone Decisions
+Lesson #2: Don’t Postpone Decisions